 Keep landscaped areas weed free; weeds can take up valuable water and nutrients that are needed by the landscape.

-For new construction and renovations, design landscapes to be native and/or adaptive plantings that have low watering requirement.
-(Follow the new construction checklist requirements.)
+For new construction and renovations, design landscapes to feature native and/or adaptive plantings that have low watering requirements.
+Follow the new construction checklist requirements.

 |System pressure||Annually||Verify that irrigation system pressure is within manufacturer specifications once per irrigation season.||Install a pressure-reducing valve if pressure exceeds the manufacturer's specification.|